CHARGEDdev/api-design/oauth.md

 #### **Description**

-Oauth sign in endpoind.
-Two type of sign in method supported.
+Oauth sign in endpoint.
+Two types of sign in methods are supported:

-1. normal `email` `password` sign in
+1. Regular: sign in with CHARGED.fm `email` and `password`
-2. sign in with facebook
+2. Social: sign in with `Facebook`

 #### **Method**